BeaconCMS/beacon/README.md

       </li>
       """
     })

+    Stylesheets.create_stylesheet!(%{
+      site: "my_site",
+      name: "sample_stylesheet",
+      content: "body {cursor: zoom-in;}"
+    })
     ```
 1. `cd apps/my_app && mix ecto.reset && cd ../..`
 1. `mix phx.server`
 1. visit http://localhost:4000/page/home
+1. Note:
+  1. The Header and Footer from the layout
+  1. The list element from the page
+  1. The three components rendered with the live_data from your DataSource
+  1. The zoom in cursor from the stylesheet

 To enable Page management: